Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Acknowledgements

 \section{Acknowledgements}

 The article was prepared during the second named author's visits at M\"unster University.
 He wishes to thank the institution for warm hospitality, generous support and excellent working conditions.
 Our intelligent debt to Richard Pink is obvious.
 It is a great pleasure to thank Richard Pink and Simon Schieder for their inspiring articles \cite{pink, pink-schieder} on which the present article is partially based.
-We also thank Richard Pink, David Rydh and Zhiwei Yun for helpful discussions.
+We also thank Jo\~{a}o Louren\c{c}o, Richard Pink, David Rydh and Zhiwei Yun for helpful discussions.
+We are grateful to the referee for careful reading and helpful comments which eliminate a few mistakes and inaccuracies of this paper.

 Both authors acknowledge the support of the DAAD-MoST-PPP ``G-Shtukas: Geometry and Arithmetic''.
 Furthermore, both authors are grateful for the support of the DFG (German Research Foundation) in form of Project-ID 427320536 -- SFB 1442 and Germany's Excellence Strategy EXC 2044--390685587 ``Mathematics M\"unster: Dynamics--Geometry--Structure''.
-The second named author is partially support by the MoST grants 107-2115-M-001-001-MY2 and 109-2115-M-001-002-MY3
+The second named author was partially support by the MoST grants 107-2115-M-001-001-MY2 and 109-2115-M-001-002-MY3.